Rodrigoleon/Webpack-Launchpad/README.md

 ### Add to Launchpad

-* Make sure we are not shipping anything to customers that we do not want.
 * Use PurifyCSS to include Bootstrap (make sure it is a external source call?).
 * Try to put the SVGs (and other assets) into the HTML template dynamically (possibly doable with HTML Webpack plugin).
 * [WebWorkers/Offline Plugin/Webpack](https://github.com/NekR/offline-plugin).